aaccurso/aaccurso.github.io/_posts/2017-04-09-phaser-for-tabi.md

 And to distribute the production ready releases with the client we decided to upload them to a **shared folder in GDrive**.

-At first we manually uploaded the `apk`s by dragging and dropping into the browser's GDrive tab.
-But this turned out to be cumbersome when we increased the number of games we had.
+At first, we manually uploaded the `apk`s by dragging and dropping into the browser's GDrive tab.
+But this turned out to be cumbersome when we increased the number of games we had to manage.

 Luckily, we found a CLI tool for GDrive to help automate the process.